BUY TWO OR MORE GUIDES - UP TO 20% OFF

 With a mood that feels fun and upbeat without being too rowdy, it’s the perfect place to have a meal.
 It appeals to those who enjoy the brewery’s products and to those that don’t.
 We had three non-drinkers and one drinker in our party, and we all enjoyed our food and time at the Brewery.

 The menu at the brewery has a great range of appetizers, burgers, and entrees.
-It’s a large menu, one of those big menus that gives you plenty of choices, but isn’t so big that you wonder how fresh the ingredients are.
+It’s a large menu, one of those big menus that gives you plenty of choices but isn’t so big that you wonder how fresh the ingredients are.

 If you ask me, only Cheesecake Factory can get away with a huge menu and you won’t be finding a Cheesecake Factory in Moab.
 That being said, The Moab Brewery gives you some great choices without going overboard! – Megan